GooLey1025/borzoi-var/README.md

 ## Acknowledgments

-This project is based on the original Borzoi model and its dependencies, with custom modifications for variant analysis.
+This project is based on the original Borzoi model and its dependencies, with custom modifications for research activities.